 Hostas should be planted in well-drained soil.
 It is ideal to feed them with an organic fertilizer when they are put into the ground.
 When spacing the plants, it is a good practice to follow the accompanying directions.
 Since they will easily double in size, plants can become overcrowded.
 Dark mulch adds a nice contrast to the foliage and retards weed growth.

 Create shade by adding shrubs.
 Arbors, pergolas, and trellises with climbing vines also an attractive way to provide shelter from sunlight.

 Prune dead leaves and flower stalks as they die off to encourage new leaf growth.

 Watch for slugs and apply appropriate treatments according to the package directions.
-A note of caution: slug bait can be highly toxic to pets and small animals, so be sure to keep it out of reach.
+A note of caution: slug bait can be highly toxic to pets and small animals, so are sure to keep it out of reach.

 Hostas can be dug up in the early spring, divided in half, and replanted.
 In this manner, they keep producing more plants with a small amount of effort.

 After dividing plants, be sure to fertilize and add extra mulch.

 Although they are extremely hardy, Hostas are not invincible.
 They need a small amount of care to keep them looking their best.
 As one of the most frequently utilized plants for landscaping, Hostas will provide years worth of enjoyment.